 If your family has symptoms that are bad at home and improve when you leave, you may be struggling with indoor pollution.
 You should also talk to your doctor if you’re anxious about your health.

 - Persistent cold or flu symptoms.
 A sore throat or runny nose that never improves could be related to air quality.
-This is especially true if you don’t have symptoms when you leave your home.
+This is especially true if you don’t feel sick when you leave your home.

-- Tiredness or feeling dizzy.
+- Tiredness or feeling lightheaded.
 Breathing in chemical pollutants can impact your energy levels.

 - Frequent asthma attacks.
 Dust, pet dander, smoke and other triggers can be spread through the air or get stuck in carpet.